bentalcode/bentalcode/README.md

 You can click the Preview link to take a look at your changes.
 --->

-For the spirit of big heart, freedom, and love of people of the church, our soul and heart come from the land of poets and thinkers with unconditional bravery and a spirit of fighters!!
+For the spirit of big heart, freedom, and love of people of the church, our soul and heart come from the land of poets and thinkers and inspiration with an unconditional bravery and a spirit of fighters!

 Einigkeit und Recht und Freiheit für das deutsche Vaterland!